faiqfarooq/react-phone-input-2/README.md

 <!-- USAGE  -->

 ## Demo
-Firstly it look like this.
+`Firstly it looks like this.`

 ![My Image](src/assets/1.png)

-When we click on the dropdown, it show the list of countries.
+`When we click on the dropdown, it shows the list of countries.`

 ![My Image](src/assets/first.png)

-we also have applied the validation
+`we also applied the validation`

 ![My Image](src/assets/validation.png)

-when valiad number is added , the error message will be gone.
+`when valid number is added, the error message will be gone.`

 ![My Image](src/assets/qq.png)

-The input number we get in this format.
+`The input number we get in this format. `

 ![My Image](src/assets/console.png)